 Line SupernaturalAfter starting out too small for the conditions at hand my response was to immediately jump up a size, but since I loath obese planks, even when conditions are ripe for them, I decided to go for a relative of Karhu’s Jak, the updated Line Prophet, revised and renamed the Supernatural.
 At 100mm underfoot I knew flotation would no longer be much of an issue.
 On a run over to Sugar Bowl’s new Crow’s Nest chair we cruised the firmest stuff available that more resembled aldante corn than scratchy patches between the bumps.
 They rebounded beautifully in bumps and on the cruisers it was easy to vary the turn radius from snappy slalom turns to full throttle GS carves.
 Then we headed over to the east face of Disney and opted for untracked mush with moguls and soft ruts beneath the smooth, wet surface.
 A wider version might have been better, but the Supernatural had no problem making light work of heavy snow and it held the fall line without the slightest threat of washing out.
 Undoubtedly a wider version would have handled the mush even better, but I wasn’t complaining one iota.

 Rossi Soul 7Stunningly this ski lived up to its hype.
-The consistency of reviews from major publishing houses smelled like marketing but I knew there was probably validity to the claims having skied it last season in very firm conditions, with a few patches of ice for a true test of edge hold.
-They held, and far better than one might imagine a powder ski to do.
-Then at the end of that run, I found the carve and was stunned.
+The consistency of reviews from major publishing houses smelled like marketing spin but I knew there was some validity to the claims having skied it last season in very firm conditions, with a few patches of ice for a true test of edge hold.
+They held, and far better than one might imagine a powder ski could do.
+Then at the end of that run, I found “the carve” and was stunned.
 Indeed, there was some backbone to this cambered, medium flex ski.
 All that remained to do was test the soft snow manueverability.
 The sort of cruddy, cut up mush that reigned at this year’s demo day was the perfect test of that.
 Thick goo that likes to hook an edge on the outside edge and flip you over was everywhere off the groomed.
 Plus patches of untracked cream cheese.
-It handled all with aplomb, hold fast to the fall line without getting kicked around.
+It handled all with aplomb, holding fast to the fall line without getting kicked around.
 Try as I might I couldn’t find a flaw.

 Okay, maybe one.
 That turned up tail might make stuffing your tails on a kick turn a bit more difficult, but it seems gradual enough that it might still work.
 If not, consider it a small price to pay for such versatility when dropping the fall line.